 - Watch for signs of dehydration when taking diuretics.
 These might include intense thirst, dry mouth, dark-colored urine or less urine output, constipation and lightheadedness.
 If any of these red flags occur, check with your doctor prior to making any changes to medication or fluid intake.

-The Salt Lake City home health care experts at Harmony Home Health & Hospice can make life with heart disease much easier to manage through a wide range of customized services.
-Contact us at 1-877-I-NEED-CARE (1-877-463-3322) to learn more, and visit our Service Area page to find out if our services are available in your community.
+The home health care experts at Harmony Home Health & Hospice can make life with heart disease much easier to manage through a wide range of customized services including support for hospice in Ogden and nearby areas.
+Contact us at 1-877-I-NEED-CARE (1-877-463-3322) to learn more.